 The tables below indicate the currencies to which the Bank had significant exposure at September 30 on its non-trading monetary assets and liabilities and its forecast cash flows.
 The analysis also calculates the effect of a reasonably possible movement of each currency rate against the Eastern Caribbean Dollar, with all other variables held constant.

+For the year ended September 30, 2024.
 Expressed in Thousands of Eastern Caribbean dollars (\$'000), except where otherwise stated.

 18.4 Market risk continued

 18.4.2 Currency risk continued